CDL Pre-Trip: How to Inspect the Engine Compartment

 Inspect Belts, Hoses, and Wiring

-Visually inspect all belts for cracks, frays, and proper tension (no more than ½ to ¾ inch of play).
+Visually inspect belts for cracks, frays, glazing, or missing ribs and verify proper tension per the vehicle or equipment manufacturer’s specification (a common rule of thumb is roughly 1/2 to 3/4 inch of deflection on many drive belts, but always follow the manufacturer’s published spec).
 Check all hoses for leaks, cracks, or bulges.
 Pay close attention to the integrity of all wiring harnesses, especially the engine control module (ECM) wiring.
 Ensure all wires are securely mounted, not rubbing against moving parts, and show no signs of melted or cracked insulation.
 A proper vehicle electrical grounding connection is crucial, so check that main ground straps are tight and free of corrosion.

 -